plabayo/rama/docs/book/src/xpc.md

 extension and the UI.

 See [Operating Transparent Proxies on macOS](./proxies/operate/transparent/macos.md).
+The transparent-proxy Apple FFI demo in this repo also uses raw XPC for host-side CA-key retrieval, which is a practical reference for this control-plane pattern.

 **Endpoint hand-off** — A server can accept a connection, create an `XpcEndpoint` from it, and embed that endpoint in a message to a third process.
 The third process calls